bytedeck/bytedeck/README.md

 4. use Ctrl + D or `exit()` to close the Python shell.

 ### Running Tests and Checking Code Style
-You can run tests through the web container, or locally:
+You can run tests either locally, or through the web container:
-1. This will run all the project's tests and if successful, will also check the code style using flake 8:
+1. This will run all the project's tests and if successful, will also check the code style using flake 8 (make sure you're in your virtual environment):
-`docker-compose exec web bash -c "./src/manage.py test src && flake8 src"`
-2. Or from within a virtual environment, you can run the tests and style checker locally:
 `./src/manage.py test src && flake8 src`
+2. Or run via the web container (assuming it's running.
+If not, change `exec` to `run`) `docker-compose exec web bash -c "./src/manage.py test src && flake8 src"`

+### Advanced: Inspecting the database with pgadmin4
+Using pgadmin4 we can inspect the postgres database's schemas and tables (helpful for a sanity check sometimes!)
+1. Run the pg-admin container:
+`docker-compose up pg-admin`
+2. Log in with:
+   - email: admin@admin.com
+   - password: password
+3. Click "Add New Server"
+4. Give it any Name you want
+5. In the Connection tab set:
+   - Host name/address: db
+   - Port: 5432
+   - Maintenance database: postgres
+   - Username: admin
+   - Password: hellonepal
+6. Hit Save
+7. At the top left expand the Servers tree to find the database, and explore!
+8. You'll probably want to look at Schemas > (pick a schema) > Tables

 ## Setting up a VS Code development environment
 (UNTESTED)